tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Lease option is similar to the traditional option in which the investor leases the property from the owner and then rents it out.
 However, in this case, the investor leases the property from the wholesaler instead of the owner, and then sells the lease to the property owner.

 - The lease option sandwich is a type of investment strategy that involves two separate transactions on both sides of the deal.
 The first is the lease option, which is when the investor purchases a property from the current owner and leases it out.
 The second is the purchase of the house from the renter, which is completed after five years.

-- The lease option is another way for the investor to purchase a property without having to put in much effort, as the investor only has to lease the property from the owner, and not buy it.

 - The more time you have on your contract, the more options you have.
 It is also important to let the owner know what you’re doing so that no one is surprised.